hmcts/terraform-module-sql-managed-instance/README.md

 Terraform module for [Azure SQL Managed Instance](https://azure.microsoft.com/en-gb/products/azure-sql/managed-instance/).

+To use AAD Authentication to must provide a User Assigned Managed Identity ID that has the `Directory Reader` role in AAD.

 ## Example
 The module can use an existing Resource Group, VNet and Subnet or it can create basic forms these for you.
 There are two example below, one using existing resources and the other letting the module create these resources.